 The murals will be on display through October.

-View it: Buffalo Bayou Park Cistern
+TIME NO LONGER View it: Buffalo Bayou Park Cistern

 This immersive experience blends film and sound in a creation by multimedia artist Anri Sala.
 The film is projected onto a 22-by-150-foot screen, its soundtrack echoing throughout the Cistern’s vast space.
 That provides a 360-degree experience for visitors, who see and hear the piece through the Cistern’s 221 supporting columns.